Purity in chromatically localized algebraic $K$-theory: Preliminaries

 is also an equivalence.
 This implies that $L_{T(i)}(f)$ is a retract of $L_{T(i)}(\Sigma^\infty\Omega^\infty f)$ which proves the lemma. \end{proof}

 \begin{rem} Restricted to connective spectra, the functor $\Sigma^\infty\Omega^\infty$ also detects $T(0)$-local equivalences. \end{rem}

 It is, however, not true that the functor $\Sigma^\infty\Omega^\infty$ \emph{preserves} $T(i)$-local equivalences.
 For example, $H\Z$ is $T(i)$-acyclic, whereas $\Sigma^\infty \Z$ is not: It contains the sphere spectrum as a summand.
 Nevertheless, $\Sigma^\infty\Omega^\infty$ preserves suitably connective $L_{n}^{p,f}$-equivalences, as the following result shows.
 We say that a space is $m$-connective if it has trivial homotopy groups in degrees less than $m$, i.e., is $(m-1)$-connected.
-We call a map $m$-connective if its fibre is $m$-connective, i.e.\ if it induces an isomorphism on $\pi_k$ for $k<m$ and a surjection on $\pi_m$.
+We call a map $m$-connective if the fibre over every basepoint is $m$-connective, i.e.\ if it induces an isomorphism on $\pi_k$ for $k<m$ and a surjection on $\pi_m$.